-In this study, the concentration of fine dust particles and the size distribution of fine dust particles were analyzed by measuring the dust generated during the cleaning process of an indoor office.
-We measured PM10, PM2.5, and PM1.0 and analyzed the size distributions of dust bigger than 0.3 µm in diameter during cleaning.
-The results showed that the concentration of PM10 increased rapidly during cleaning, and PM1.0 did not increase.
-Before cleaning with a broom, the fine dust concentration was about 50 µg m–3, but increased to about 400 µg m–3 as cleaning progressed.
-In the case of indoor cleaning with a vacuum cleaner, the concentration of PM10 increased during the cleaning process and the increase of PM2.5 was relatively small.
-PM1.0 did not increase as in the case of cleaning with the broom.
+In this study, the concentration and size distribution of fine dust particles were analyzed by measuring the dust in air generated during the cleaning of an indoor office.
+We measured the PM10, PM2.5, and PM1.0 and analyzed the size distributions of particles larger than 0.3 µm in diameter during cleaning.
+The results showed that the concentration of PM10 increased rapidly during cleaning, whereas the PM1.0 did not increase.
+Prior to sweeping the floor with a broom, the fine dust concentration was ~50 µg m–3, but it increased to ~400 µg m–3 as the sweeping progressed.
+When a vacuum cleaner was used, the concentration of PM10 increased, but the increase in PM2.5 was relatively small.
+As in the case of sweeping, the PM1.0 did not increase while vacuuming.